ARTHRITIS OR JOINT PAIN

 The nightshade family of vegetables.
 These vegetables and fruits are harmful for everyone, and often cause joint pain in sensitive people.
-They include all regular potatoes, (though usually some sweet potato is okay), tomatoes (all types), eggplant, and peppers, including red pepper, green peppers and all hot chiles as well.
+They include all regular potatoes, (though some sweet potato and yam is fine), tomatoes (all types), eggplant, and peppers, including red pepper, green peppers and all hot chiles, as well.

 Rest.
-Joint pain will usually be worse if one is tired.
-It is often worse in the morning because the adrenal glands are exhausted and need more rest to function correctly.
+Joint pain will usually become worse if one is tired.
+It is also sometimes more acute in the morning because the adrenal glands are exhausted and need more rest to function correctly.
 Most people need 10 hours of sleep.
 It is also best to go to bed by 9 PM, because the hours before midnight offer better rest than those after midnight.

 Exercise And Deep Breathing.
-Moderate exercise is excellent.
+Gentle exercise a few times per week is excellent.
 Too much exercise, especially jogging, or anything that is hard on the joints, is not helpful and can cause traumatic arthritis.
-However, some mild daily exercise such as walking, is generally best and does not stress the joints as does any vigorous exercise.

-Even better, special deep breathing exercises, such as abdominal breathing taught in some yoga classes, helps even more while exercising and all day long, if possible.
-This helps oxygenate the body, improves circulation, massages the organs and much more.
+Deep breathing exercises, such as abdominal breathing, helps oxygenate the body, improves circulation, massages the organs and more.

 Emotional Clearing.
 Emotional control, mental training, meditation, emotional clearing methods such as biofeedback, counseling and others can help reduce inflammation in the body.
 This is important in some cases of arthritis, especially those with a strong emotional component.

 A Nutritional Balancing Program Using Hair Tissue Mineral Analysis.
-In addition to a healthful diet and lifestyle, most people require specific, integrated nutritional therapy.
-A complete nutritional balancing program includes a diet for oneÕs metabolic type, several carefully chosen nutritional supplements, lifestyle modifications, a detoxification protocol using sauna therapy and coffee enemas in most cases, and mental/emotional training using the Roy Masters meditation exercise.
+In addition to a healthful diet and lifestyle, most people require specific, individualized nutritional therapy to restore and balance the body chemistry.
+A complete nutritional balancing program includes a diet for oneÕs metabolic type, about 8 or 9 carefully chosen nutritional supplements, and a healthful lifestyle.
+It also includes detoxification procedures using sauna therapy and coffee enemas, if possible, and mental/emotional training using the Roy Masters meditation exercise.

 Sauna therapy often helpful.
-The near infrared sauna dramatically enhances circulation to the joints.
+Daily use of a near infrared lamp sauna up to twice daily dramatically enhances circulation to the joints.
 Joints have a relatively poor blood supply which contributes to the deposition of toxic substances in the joints.
 Also, infections are more difficult to heal in tissues with poor circulation.

 The heat of the sauna also helps the body fight chronic infections and relaxes tendons and ligaments.
-Infrared light itself also appears to be very beneficial for healing of the joints.
+In addition, near infrared light itself appears to be very beneficial for healing of the joints.
 Saunas also powerfully activate the organs of elimination.
 This is necessary to help carry away toxins that have accumulated over years, in many cases.
-An electric light sauna can be built inexpensively at home.
+An electric light sauna can be built inexpensively at home, or purchased inexpensively.
 Click here for more information about saunas.

 When Will I Become Well?
 Many cases of arthritis respond within weeks to lifestyle and dietary changes, along with a nutritional supplement program based on a properly performed hair mineral analysis.
 If the situation is chronic, months or even several years may be needed to fully restore joint cartilages.